united-security-providers/usp-core-waap/src/docs/what-is-coraza.md

   are specified at `spec.coraza.graphql` and `spec.routes[].coraza.graphql`
   in the [API Reference](crd-doc.md), plus there is a basic overview in the section [*GraphQL*](coraza-graphql.md).

+!!! tip

+Note that `spec.coraza.enabled` and per route `spec.routes[].coraza.enabled` decide whether the Coraza filter is inserted at all at a given route.
+The Coraza filter needs to be inserted if either CRS or GraphQL validations are to be done.
+Whether CRS is active on a route is defined by `spec.coraza.defaultEnabled` and `spec.routes[].coraza.crs.enabled`.
+Whether GraphQL validation is active on a route is defined by `spec.routes[].coraza.graphql.enabled`.